 You get the best of both worlds: performance, range and refill time similar to combustion vehicles, and the quiet operation, zero emissions and power of electric drive.

 FCEVs accelerate quickly and easily cruise at highway speeds.
 Their MPG equivalent is impressive—two-to-three times as many miles as their combustion counterparts.
-The driving range is also similar to combustion vehicles, 230-400 miles depending upon the vehicle’s tank capacity.
+Todays' FCEVs have a range of about 300 miles on a full tank.

 Inside, fuel cell electric vehicles are as spacious and comfortable as any other vehicle.
 They have room for four-to-five passengers and plenty of cargo space.
 The controls are all familiar, although the dashboard gauge displays kilowatts instead of RPMs.
 Many FCEV drivers and passengers remark how quiet their car or bus runs.